Updated: Feb 5

 Many thanks to my pattern testers, including Kathleen – I couldn’t do this without them!!

-Please note that this is a SILVER LEVEL PATTERN; it will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a color coded chart as a bonus feature, for a small fee through Ravelry and Craftsy.
+This pattern will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a color coded chart as a bonus feature, for a small fee through Ravelry.
 AND, a new endeavor for me, this is also the main project for my very first Skillshare class, so if you prefer video learning, I'd encourage you to take a peek at not only my class, but all the other amazing classes they offer.
 Enjoy!

 © 2015 Crochet Cetera by Connie Lee